 Emphasis on Familial Ties

-Outsourcing Angel’s webmaster Jon Martiniano attends one of our many virtual parties with his wife and daughter.
+Long-time admin staff Jon Martiniano usually attends Outsourcing Angel’s virtual parties with his wife and daughter.

 Family is deeply ingrained in Filipino culture.
-So it’s not uncommon for virtual assistants to prioritise their family obligations, and this can sometimes impact their work schedule.
+It’s not uncommon for virtual assistants to prioritise their family obligations, and this can sometimes impact their work schedule.

 This emphasis on building strong personal relationships also translates into their workplace behaviour, virtual or otherwise.